fernandocalheirox/HackerNewsApp/README.md

   </tr>
 </table>

-## O que é
+## What is it

-Hack News é um aplicativo de notícias da área de tecnologia que foi criado utlizando a API HackerNews.
+Hack News is a technology news application that was created using the HackerNews API.

 ## Downloads